Southgate–Lewis House: John Southgate

-John Southgate was a bookbinder and publisher in Austin, Texas with a business at 1008 Congress Avenue, right next door to Charles Lundberg's Bakery at 1006 Congress Avenue, only a few steps away from the Texas State Capitol building.
-Southgate had more than thirty years of experience working in both England as well as in the United States, in establishments such as Daniel Appleton & Company (a firm which was founded in 1825 and whose successor lives on as Appleton-Century-Crofts).
-In the late 1800s the Austin American Statesman made numerous remarks praising the work of John Southgate.
-For example: "Mr. John Southgate has just completed an 850-page ledger, which is a beautiful specimen of the bookbinder's art.
-It is handsomely bound, and in finish and workmanship cannot be excelled any where [sic]" (April 12, 1988, Page 3); "The Statesman commends Mr. Southgate as an honest, faithful man, and one whose business engagements will be punctiliously complied with" (April 29, 1884, Page 4).
+John Southgate was a bookbinder and publisher in Austin, Texas, with a business at 1008 Congress Avenue, located next door to Charles Lundberg's Bakery near the Texas State Capitol.
+Southgate had more than thirty years of experience working in both England and the United States in establishments such as Daniel Appleton & Company (now Appleton-Century-Crofts).
+In the late 1800s, the Austin American-Statesman made numerous positive remarks about the work of John Southgate, such as "Mr. John Southgate has just completed an 850-page ledger, which is a beautiful specimen of the bookbinder's art.
+It is handsomely bound, and in finish and workmanship cannot be excelled anywhere."
+(April 12, 1988, Page 3) and "The Statesman commends Mr. Southgate as an honest, faithful man, and one whose business engagements will be punctiliously complied with."
+(April 29, 1884, Page 4).
 Southgate eventually associated with the Eugene Von Boeckmann Publishing Company.